Insiders Guide to Burgos

 Burgos Castle is where the city’s earliest origins first took hold.
 From this lookout point, you’re able to enjoy the views while contemplating Burgos’ historic, artistic, and natural heritages.

 Another important spot when visiting Burgos is the ‘Casa del Cordón’, located in the city center and built at the end of the fifteenth century.
 This house was where one of the first human rights declarations was conceived and where the Catholic Kings met Christopher Colombus when he went back from his second trip to America.

 In the southern part of the city, you will find the majestic Monastery of ‘Santa María la Real de las Huelgas’, founded in 1187 by King Alfonso VIII of Castille.
 It holds one of the most interesting collections of medieval cloth-work in all of Europe.
 Its architecture mixes christian and muslim styles.
 You can’ t miss the royal palace at the entrance, dating from the thirteenth century.

-Another breathtaking monastery and church is the ‘Cartuja de Miraflores’, a peaceful fifteenth-century monastery with beautiful interiors which is set deep inside a tuft of forest located just three kilometers from Burgos.
+Another breathtaking monastery and church is the ‘Cartuja de Miraflores’, a peaceful fifteenth-century monastery with beautiful interiors that is set deep inside a tuft of forest located just three kilometres from Burgos.
 Although there are monks that reside and study here in a life of silence, you will probably never see them.
 This abbey shines like a true gem as an exemplary piece of late Gothic Architecture in Burgos.
 Also, a bit further down the road (10 km), you can find the ‘San Pedro de Cardeña’ Monastery, a building of great beauty.